 Bites and Cuts

 A cut on your kid’s cheek, tongue, or lip that bleeds is an emergency.
 You can stop or slow down the bleeding by holding a cold pack or a washcloth against the cut.
-If the cut is severe, take your child to our general dentistry because he or she may need additional treatment.
+If the cut is severe, take your child to our general dentistry office because he or she may need additional treatment.

-In order to save a broken tooth and prevent infection, you must go to a dentist’s office with your child immediately after the accident.
+To save a broken tooth and prevent infection, you must go to a dentist’s office with your child immediately after the accident.
 To treat a broken tooth before the appointment, rinse away the blood with water.
 Then hold a bag of ice against the child’s mouth to stop swelling.